C Line (Los Angeles Metro): Integration with the K Line

 Varying service patterns have been proposed for integrating the completed K Line into the rest of the system throughout its planning and construction, all of which have involved sharing trackage and infrastructure facilities with the existing C Line.
 Although some early proposals would've sent trains through all three directions of the wye that will connect the existing C Line with the new segment, this was rejected by Metro because it would cause too much wear and tear on the track switch mechanisms.

 The debate over service patterns proved somewhat contentious, as the final pattern must balance the needs of riders, operational needs, and the political constituencies of Metro's board members.
 In 2018, with the line then scheduled to open within the year, the Metro Board of Directors overrode a recommendation by operations staff that would've had a single line operating between Expo/Crenshaw and Norwalk station.
 Passengers from the Redondo Beach area would have been served by a shuttle to the LAX area, where they would need to transfer to another train to continue east or north.
 Instead, board members approved a one-year pilot of a configuration that would combine an Expo-to-Norwalk line with another line that would connect Redondo Beach with Willowbrook/Rosa Parks station, allowing transfers to the A and J Lines.
 The approved plan would incur higher operating expenses, but board members argued it would retain better transfer opportunities for South Bay residents.

-Ongoing construction delays led to a reassessment of that plan in 2022.
-Metro recommended public outreach to reformulate the operating plan before the connection to the C Line opens in 2023.

-Southern Extension to South Bay

-Metro is currently working on the initial environmental study of a corridor extension of the C Line from its Redondo terminus toward the southeast.
-The Green Line Extension to Torrance would roughly follow the Harbor Subdivision ROW into the South Bay, to the Torrance Regional Transit Center (RTC).